a-hr-nikolov/a-hr-nikolov/README.md

 - Object-oriented Programming (OOP) with **Java**

 ☝️ Sounds a bit too much?
 I've found I understand programming better, if I can look at it through different paradigms.

+💬 If you have an internship or a junior position for me, feel free to rouch out.

 <!--